rogerpadilla/prouter/README.md

 router.listen();

-// the below code is an example (typically, you would put it in a separated file)
+// the below code is an example about how you could capture clicks on links,
-// about how you could capture clicks on links and accordingly, trigger routing
+// and accordingly, trigger routing navigation in your app
-// navigation in your app
+// (typically, you would put it in a separated file)

 export function isNavigationPath(path: string) {
   return !!path && !path.startsWith('javascript:void');